nguyenkhois/chrome-extension-todo-list/README.md

 ![Screenshoot](images/screenshot.png)

 ## Installation
-* Step 1: Clone this repository or download [direct zip file](assets/chrome-extension-todo-list.zip).
+* Step 1: Clone this repository.
 * Step 2: Install this extension by turning on Developer mode in Chrome.
 You may want to view how to install an extension on your local computer [here](https://developer.chrome.com/extensions/getstarted#unpacked).

 ![Load extension](images/load_extension.png)